pfac-lib/PFAC/README.md

 # What is PFAC?
 *PFAC* is an open library for exact string matching performed on *GPUs*.
-PFAC runs on processors that support *CUDA*, including NVIDIA 1.1, 1.2, 1.3, 2.0 and 2.1 architectures.
+PFAC runs on processors that support *CUDA*.
 Supporting OS includes ubuntu, Fedora and MAC OS.

 PFAC library provides C-style API and users need not have background on GPU computing or parallel computing.
 PFAC has APIs hiding CUDA stuff.